In this article:

 - The mechanism behind antiperspirants is that when you begin to perspire, the product interacts with the moisture to get absorbed into the skin and ends up plugging the sweat glands.
 The blocking of the sweat glands is then taken as a cue by the body to halt the production of excessive sweat.

-- You can even apply over-the-counter rubbing alcohol to the soles of your feet, preferably after taking a bath or shower.
+- An alternative that might be helpful would be applying rubbing alcohol to the soles of your feet, preferably after taking a bath or shower.
 Always make sure that your feet are completely dry before you apply the rubbing alcohol.
 Simply dip cotton wool in the solution and dab it between your toes.
 It may be prudent to test the rubbing alcohol on a small area of skin before applying to rule out any skin irritation or adverse reaction.

 Simple Ways to Reduce Foot Odor

-If you are stuck with increasingly sweaty and smelly feet, you can try the following tips and home remedies to curb the intensity of foot odor.
+If you have sweaty and smelly feet, you can try the following tips and home remedies to curb the intensity of foot odor.

 The following measures can help you manage smelly feet:

 - Drying your feet after washing is just as important as the cleansing routine.
 Damp feet are a breeding ground for bacteria and disease.
-So, it is very important that you air-dry your feet, especially the space between your toes, after washing and slather them with an antifungal powder or foot powder thereafter to remove any remnant moisture.
+So, it is very important that you air-dry your feet, especially the space between your toes after washing.
+A light powder may be applied thereafter to absorb any remaining moisture.

 - Another essential step for proper foot hygiene is to wear fresh, clean, and dry socks every day.
 In fact, people who perspire a lot should go a step further and change their socks more than once daily.
 It is recommended to keep an extra pair handy when you venture out of the house for a long period.